-For your footwear, carry a pair of sandals for strolling around your campsite and boots in case you intend to go hiking or any place that wearing a pair of sandals expose your feet to thorns, scratches and injuries.
+For your footwear, carry a pair of sandals for strolling around your campsite and boots in case you intend to go hiking or any place that wearing a pair of sandals exposes your feet to thorns, scratches, and injuries.

 Like every other day, you need to have with you an SPF 30 sunscreen to protect your skin from the sun’s damaging UV rays.
 A sun hat and a pair of sunglasses will also come in handy in protecting your head and eyes respectively from the sun.